-xtide displays a graph in a buffer, and other XTide output styles can be
+M-x xtide displays a graph or other XTide output style in a buffer.

-calendar adding a T key to bring up the tides for the selected
+calendar adding a T key to display tides for the selected

-day, like S for sunrise and M for phase of the
+day, similar to S for sunrise and M for phase of the

-The XTide GUI of course does all this and more, so if you like that there's no
+The XTide GUI does all this and more, so if you like that then there's no

 reason to switch.
 But on a TTY where the GUI can't run or if you just want to